whitfin/neek/README.md

 Please note that `input`/`output` accept either a String path or a Stream.

 ```
-var Neek = require('neek);
+var neek = require('neek);

-var neek = new Neek({
+var readable = './test/resources/lines_with_dups.txt';
-  input: './test/resources/lines_with_dups.txt',
-  output: './test/resources/output_without_dups.txt';
+var writable = './test/resources/output_without_dups.txt';
-});

-neek.unique(function(result){
+// unique(input, output[, callback])
+neek.unique(readable, writable, function(result){
   console.log(result);
 });
 ```

 You can use the constructor to define your streams.
-You then call `unique()` to actually remove the duplicate data. `output` can take a parameter "string", which will pass the output to the callback as described below. `unique()` can take an optional algorithm param (defaulting to SHA1), and a callback function which is passed a result object.
+You then call `unique()` to actually remove the duplicate data. `output` can take a parameter "string", which will pass the output to the callback as described below. `unique()` can take an optional callback function which is passed a result object.

 If you pass a String type to either `input` or `output` (which `!== 'string'`) it will be wrapped up in a read/write stream, with the assumption that it is a file path.